 Roman Fields is a safe and supportive environment which allows young people to feel valued and make individual choices.
 Staff help them to make safe choices through our PSHEE and mentoring programme, where students receive guidance on e-safety, safe behaviours and relationships.
 Young people are given the freedom to make a wide range of choices, such as attending enrichment activities and trips during school holidays.

 Respect is at the heart of all we do.
 We actively promote respect so that our young people understand that it underpins the framework of a tolerant and inclusive society.
 We expect all staff, visitors and young people to treat each other with respect in all their interaction.
 Through our Autism Enrichment Programme, young people are encouraged to engage with and respect people from different backgrounds.

 TOLERANCE OF THOSE WITH DIFFERENT FAITHS AND BELIEFS

 Roman Fields is an environment where young people are encouraged to learn from each other by sharing and celebrating their different faiths and cultures.
 For example, through sharing their experiences and beliefs with each other during our shared lunchtime and registration time.
-RS and PSHEE lessons help young people to be tolerant and to understand others in a safe environment where they can ask questions and clarify any confusion that they may feel.
+RS and PSHEE lessons help young people to make sense of the multifaceted and multicultural world we live in, increasing their knowledge in a safe environment where they can ask questions and challenge misconceptions leads to a more tolerant and inclusive school.

 Large print and paper copies of all information on this website can be obtained by contacting Mandy Crow or the school office.